-▼ To install and configure ADIC software
+To install and configure ADIC software

-❖ Install the ADIC library (libaci.so) in the operating system folder /usr/lib.
+Install the ADIC library (libaci.so) in the operating system folder /usr/lib.
 The ADIC library is named libaci.sl on servers running HP-UX.

-Configuring the DAS Client Name
+Configuring the DAS/SDLC Client Name

-The DAS client name used for the Media Manager server is configured in the configuration file on the DAS/SDLC server.
-It is important that this name is the same as the one being used by Media Manager and that it is a valid DAS/SDLC client name.
+The DAS/SDLC client name required for the Media Manager server is entered in the configuration file on the DAS/SDLC server.
+It is important that this name is the same name being used by Media Manager, and that it is a valid client name.

-By default the Media Manager server uses as its DAS client name, the host name that it obtains from the gethostname () system call.
-This name is usually the one that you want to use for the DAS client name in the configuration on the DAS/SDLC server.
+By default the Media Manager server uses as its DAS/SDLC client name, the host name that it obtains from the gethostname() system call.
+This name is usually the one that you use for the client name in the configuration file on the DAS/SDLC server.

-However, if this name happens to be one that is invalid for DAS/SDLC clients you will have to use another name.
-For example, DAS 1.30C1 has a restriction on having hyphens in DAS client names.
-If the host name (where Media Manager is installed) happens to have a name such as dolphin-2, the DAS/SDLC server will not recognize it.
+However, if this name is invalid for DAS/SDLC clients you will have to use another name.
+For example, DAS 1.30C1 does not allow hyphens in client names.
+If the host name (where Media Manager is installed) has a name such as dolphin-2, the DAS/SDLC server will not recognize it.

-A similar problem exists if a Media Manager server's short host name is used as the DAS client name, but gethostname() returns the long host name.
+A similar problem exists if a Media Manager server's short host name is being used as the client name, but gethostname() returns the long host name.